MicheleCynowicz/memory-card-game-vue/Step-2.md

 Once we have small, separate components, the compiler can build our game board for us, by stacking components as if they were LEGO bricks.

-Now you'll create some single file components (SFCs, or `.vue` files) to represent each part of the game, based on this breakdown:
+Now you'll create two single file components (SFCs, or `.vue` files) to represent parts of the game's original markup, based on this breakdown:
 - card view (back or front, to represent the `<div>` tags inside each `<li>`)
-- card wrapper (as in the `<li class="card">` tags)
+- game board to hold the cards markup (as in the `<li class="card">` tags)
-- game board

-In your `src/components` directory, create three new SFC files: `GameBoard.vue`, `CardWrapper.vue`, `CardView.vue`.
+In your `src/components` directory, create two new SFC files: `GameBoard.vue`, and  `CardView.vue`.

-*NOTE* that the name `CardWrapper.vue` is a tad wordy, we might have preferred to call this simply `Card.vue`.
+*NOTE* that the name `CardView.vue` is a tad wordy, we might have preferred to call this simply `Card.vue`.
 However, Vue's styleguide and linting recommendations dictate that component names that are not `App.vue` should always be multi-word names.
 If you tried to name the file `Card.vue`, you might see a syntax error in your code editor because the filename is too short.

-In each of your 3 new files, add the following code:
+In each of your 2 new files, add the following code:
 ```html
 <script>
   export default {};